dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 If it is, the code puts the server's response in a string, called `serverResponse`, which is bound to the value of a textarea in the slambook app's UI.
-When the string changes, the UI is automatically updated.
+When the string changes, the UI is automatically updated, and the message is displayed for the user.

 If the request is complete but unsuccessful, the program sets `serverResponse` to an error message,